pilarOrtega/pdl1/README.md

 - A preview of each slide, saved in `outpath` as `{slidename}.png`
 - A folder containing the patches.
-The folder has the same name as the slide, and the patches are saved with the format `{slide}#{n}-level{}-{i}-{j}.jpg` ( being n the index of the patch and i, j its coordenates in x, y)
+The folder has the same name as the slide, and the patches are saved with the format `{slide}#{n}-level{}-{i}-{j}.jpg` ( being n the index of the patch and i, j its coordenates in x, y).

 The parameters required are:
 - The path to the folder where all slides are saved.